-High Q: Low A: NR C: NR High Q: High A: High C: High Not sensitive presence of barriers may enhance local population supply by preventing the loss of larvae from enclosed habitats.
+Barrier to speciesHighHighNot sensitivemovementQ: Low A: NR C: NRQ: High A: High C: HighQ: Low A: Low C: Low

+No direct evidence was found to assess this pressure.
+Barriers that reduce the degree of tidal excursion may alter larval supply to suitable habitats from source populations.
+Conversely the presence of barriers may enhance local population supply by preventing the loss of larvae from enclosed habitats.
 As the larvae of Balanus crenatus and Semibalanus balanoides and other species such as Patella vulgata are planktonic and are transported by water movements, barriers that reduce the degree of tidal excursion may alter larval supply to suitable habitats from source populations.
-However, the presence of barriers may enhance local population supply by preventing the loss of larvae from enclosed habitats.
+However the presence of barriers may enhance local population supply by preventing the loss of larvae from enclosed habitats.
+Barriers and changes in tidal excursion are not considered relevant to the characterizing crusting corallines as species dispersal is limited by the rapid rate of settlement and vegetative growth from bases rather than reliance on recruitment from outside of populations.
+Resistance to this pressure is assessed as 'High' and resilience as 'High' by default.
+This biotope is therefore considered to be 'Not sensitive'.